 The heirs break into Lucky’s house and plan to sedate him so they can make him disappear.
 They make a lot of noise while making their way through the house though and wake Jack in the process.
 Jack and Lucky wake Mr. Bridges up so that they can catch whoever is intruding.

 After failing at their own plan, the heirs choose to take a wealthy lawyer up on his offer to smear Jack’s name.
 During the legal case, the actress who plays the judge is none other than Patricia Belcher whom any Disney Channel fan now knows as Mrs. Dabney.
 Jack’s attorney Alison Taylor starts to give up the case.
 Jack convinces her to put him on the stand so that he can channel Lucky though.

 After Jack and Lucky are able to prove their psychic connection, Lucky has a flashback.
 In Lucky’s second flashback, we see that Mr. Windsor was poisoned and that’s why he died.
 The heirs are arrested and lucky and Jack get to keep everything.
 Jack and Alison, who flirted a bit throughout the movie, subtly make plans for a future together.

 Lucky summed up the moral of the story perfectly.
 “Mr. Windsor knew Jack had something extra going for him.
 And with my help he’s starting to learn how to get the best out of life.
 Jack’s not crazy… You’ve got to enjoy every minute of your life.
 It’s the simple things that matter… Enjoy them while you can, because you could run out into the street, get hit by a bus, and boom!
 Lights out.”

 Though a bit kooky at times, this is a great movie!
 It’s especially great to watch as a family!
 Out of the 100 DCOMs, there are a few that are a bit over the heads of my younger siblings, but this movie is great!
-I’d watch it with my parents, by myself, and with my youngest siblings—three and four years old.
+I’d watch it with my parents, by myself, with siblings or with my two-year-old nephew.